wfondrie/ppx/README.md

 # ppx: A Python interface to proteomics data repositories

 ## Overview
-ppx provides a simple, programatic means to access proteomics data that are publicly available in [ProteomeXchange](http://www.proteomexchange.org) partner repositories. ppx allows users to easily find and download files associated with projects in [PRIDE](https://www.ebi.ac.uk/pride/archive/) or
+ppx provides a simple, programmatic means to access proteomics data that are publicly available in [ProteomeXchange](http://www.proteomexchange.org) partner repositories. ppx allows users to easily find and download files associated with projects in [PRIDE](https://www.ebi.ac.uk/pride/archive/) or